Rate Limiting

 Benefits over fixed windows:

-User 1 (Team A): Count towards Team A
+User 1 (Project A): Count towards Project A

-User 2 (Team A): Count towards Team A (shared limit)
+User 2 (Project A): Count towards Project A (shared limit)

 Key points:

-• All team members share the same rate limit
+- All project members share the same rate limit

-• API keys count towards the team's limit
+- API keys count towards the project's limit

 Every API response includes rate limit information in headers: